imWayneWY/movie-agent/docs/spec.md

 ### 2.3 Core Functions

 #### 2.3.1 Movie Discovery
-- Query TMDb via MCP for movie metadata based on input criteria
+- Query TMDb REST API for movie metadata based on input criteria
 - Filter results to match user preferences
 - Rank movies based on relevance to input parameters

 #### 2.3.2 Streaming Availability Lookup
-- Query TMDb MCP for Canadian streaming availability (watch providers)
+- Query TMDb REST API for Canadian streaming availability (watch providers)
 - Filter by user-specified platforms (if provided)
 - Include only movies available on at least one streaming platform in Canada